johannesholmberg/holmberg.io/src/posts/notebook/2016-10-30-takeaways-from-smashingconf/index.md

 - Which metrics matter?
 - The web is the web.
 People don’t compartmentalize what kind of experience they get.
 - Most important metrics for Amazon is start render and repeat visits.
 - Direct traffic is more patient.
 Traffic through search is slightly less patient.
-Traffic coming from Facebook is highly likely yo drop off if website is slow.
+Traffic coming from Facebook is highly likely to drop off if website is slow.
 Performance is perception.
 - Pages with more scripts are slightly less likely to convert.
 - The number of DOM elements matter a lot.
 - Sessions that convert has fewer images than those who don’t.